LGBTQ rights in Poland: Recognition of same-sex relationships

 During Polish re-elections in September 2023, Donald Tusk proposed recognition for same-sex civil partnerships.
 Opposition parties won most seats in the parliament and senate, giving hope to the LGBT community that the bill might be approved.
 But some analysts say that even if the bill is passed, it may still get vetoed by conservative president Andrzej Duda, who previously described the LGBT movement as "a foreign ideology" and comparing it to indoctrination in the Soviet Union.
 In November 2023, a Polish same-sex married couple (wed by Germany's marriage law) asked Poland's top court to overturn the nation's ban on same-sex marriage.

+Poland has not implemented the contracting or recognition of same-sex unions, although it is obliged to do so by judgments of the European Court of Human Rights: